jandelgado/rabtap/README.md

   rabtap conn close CONNECTION [--api=APIURI] [--reason=REASON] [-kv] rabtap --version

-Options:
+Arguments and options:
  EXCHANGES            comma-separated list of exchanges and binding keys,
                       e.g. amq.topic:# or exchange1:key1,exchange2:key2.
  EXCHANGE             name of an exchange, e.g. amq.direct.
- FILE                 file to publish in pub mode.
+ SOURCE               file or directory to publish in pub mode.
 If omitted, stdin will be read.
  QUEUE                name of a queue.
  CONNECTION           name of a connection.
+ DIR                  directory to read messages from.
  -a, --autodelete     create auto delete exchange/queue.
  --api=APIURI         connect to given API server.
 If APIURI is omitted,
                       the environment variable RABTAP_APIURI will be used.
  -b, --bindingkey=KEY binding key to use in bind queue command.
  --by-connection      output of info command starts with connections.
  --consumers          include consumers and connections in output of info command.
+ --delay=DELAY        Time to wait between sending messages during publish.
+                      If not set then messages will be delayed as recorded.
+					  The value must be suffixed with a time unit, e.g. ms, s etc.
  -d, --durable        create durable exchange/queue.
+ --exchange=EXCHANGE  Optional exchange to publish to.
+If omitted, exchange will
+                      be taken from message being published (see JSON message format).
  --filter=EXPR        Predicate for info command to filter queues [default: true] --format=FORMAT      * for tap, pub, sub command: format to write/read messages to console
                         and optionally to file (when --saveto DIR is given).
                         Valid options are: "raw", "json", "json-nopp".
 Default: raw
                       * for info command: controls generated output format.
 Valid options are: "text", "dot".
 Default: text -h, --help           print this help.
  -j, --json           Deprecated.
 Use "--format json" instead.
  -k, --insecure       allow insecure TLS connections (no certificate check).